jhlmarques/GauCho/README.md

 ```

-We also provide an *environment.yml* file for creating a conda environment:
+### Docker

 ```
-conda env create -f environment.yml
+# Build the provided image
+docker build -t cvpr2025-gaucho .

+# Run
+docker run --gpus all --shm-size=8g -it -v {DATA_DIR}:/cvpr2025-gaucho/data cvpr2025-gaucho
 ```

 ## Train/Test

 Model config files are separated in a *baseline* and *gaucho* folder.
-Training and testing is done using the default [mmrotate scripts](https://mmrotate.readthedocs.io/en/latest/get_started.html#train-a-model)
+Training and testing can be done using the default [mmrotate scripts](https://mmrotate.readthedocs.io/en/latest/get_started.html#train-a-model).

 ***Example: Train GauCho FCOS with ProbIoU loss on DOTA 1.0***
 ```